datagrok-ai/mol-track/MVP.md

     - [ ] Search for batches based on synonyms.
     - [ ] Search for batches based on properties.
     - [ ] Search for compounds or batches using a combination of search conditions
-    - [ ] Search, list assay_types and associated properties
+    - [ ] Search, list assays and associated properties
-    - [ ] Retrieve assay_results based on compound criteria and/or batch criteria and/or assay_type criteria
+    - [ ] Retrieve assay_results based on compound criteria and/or batch criteria and/or assays, assay_runs criteria

 8. UX
     - [x] Swagger based API calling